 When it come to pursuing justice and fair compensation following an injury accident, the path for victims is often relatively straightforward, if not always easy.
-When another party's negligence produces serious harm and calculable losses, the law affords the injured an opportunity to seek redress through the courts.
+When another party’s negligence produces serious harm and calculable losses, the law affords the injured an opportunity to seek redress through the courts.
 When the allegedly responsible party is a governmental entity of one type or another, however, the process can become somewhat more complex and the opportunity to seek monetary recovery limited by a number of factors.
-If your injuries were caused by the negligent acts or omissions of a governmental body, attorney Jeremy Rosenthal stands ready and willing to examine the facts and determine the steps necessary to secure the resources you need and in fact deserve.
+If your injuries were caused by the negligent acts or omissions of a governmental body, Denver personal injury attorney Jeremy Rosenthal stands ready and willing to examine the facts and determine the steps necessary to secure the resources you need and in fact deserve.

 Governmental Immunity in Colorado

 The concept of governmental immunity protects governmental agencies and actors from being sued by individuals for damages sustained in certain kinds of situations.
 It should be noted, however, that this type of immunity is statutorily created and can also be waived under certain circumstances.
 Broadly speaking, the Colorado legislature has broadly barred claims against the government, though it may be possible to pursue claims in personal injury cases involving:

 - negligent operation of a vehicle by a public employee while conducting official business

 - operation of correctional facilities or hospitals

 - operation of a public water facility, electrical facility power generating facility or the like